-While the desire for emotional connection and intimacy is typically normal or unproblematic, there are times when personality disorders may affect one’s ability to develop a healthy relationship.
-Whether an inability to understand what makes a relationship or a disregard for what behavior is considered acceptable in a relationship is present, this can cause a significant impact on everyone affected.
+While the desire for emotional connection and intimacy is typically normal or unproblematic, there are times when personality disorders may affect one’s ability to develop healthy relationships.
+Whether an inability to understand what makes a relationship healthy or a disregard for what behavior is considered acceptable in a relationship is present, this can cause a significant impact on everyone affected.

 Television shows, movies, songs, literature and even the media seem to promote a romanticized view of what love should be.
 Often, love is portrayed as an all-consuming emotion and the person in love is characterized as doing anything within their power to secure the kind of love they want or think they deserve.